MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ---
 # Update Visual Studio 2017 to the most recent release

-We encourage you to update most [recent released version of Visual Studio 2017](/visualstudio/releasenotes/vs2017-relnotes) so that you always get the latest features, fixes, and updates.
+We encourage you to update most [recent version](/visualstudio/releasenotes/vs2017-relnotes) of Visual Studio 2017 so that you always get the latest features, fixes, and updates.

-And if you'd like to see what we're experimenting with in the future, consider downloading a [preview release](/visualstudio/releasenotes/vs2017-preview-relnotes) of our next version, too.
+And if you'd like to see what we're experimenting with in the future, consider downloading a [preview release](/visualstudio/releasenotes/vs2017-preview-relnotes) of the next version, too.

 >[!IMPORTANT]
 >To install, update, or modify Visual Studio, you must log on with an account that has administrative permissions.
 For more information, see [User Permissions and Visual Studio](../ide/user-permissions-and-visual-studio.md).